 By now, you’re probably well aware that video is a crucial part of any brand marketing strategy.
 (Click here just in case you want a refresher on why.)
 But the one platform you may not have been utilizing its full potential for video?
 Instagram.
 We know: Instagram is a moving target, especially when it comes to organic reach.
 But the platform is becoming more transparent about what makes certain posts—and accounts—hit, and a big part of that success stems from the use of video.

 For example, Instagram introduced Instagram Reels, a video experience that shares a lot in common with TikTok, in 2020.
-While some may have been slow to adopt Reels, the app is incentivising users to embrace the feature by placing more algorithmic “weight” on video content.
+While some may have been slow to adopt Reels, the app is incentivizing users to embrace the feature by placing more algorithmic “weight” on video content.
 In other words: The more video content you post, the more engagement you’re likely to see.
 And not only on your video posts.
-The company recently shared more intel about how their algorithm works in a June 2021 blog post, revealing that Reels, Stories, and the main feed all utilize different algorithms and processes to tailor content for each user.
-To dig deeper on how it all works, check out the blog post here.
+The company recently shared more intel about how its algorithm works in a June 2021 blog post, revealing that Reels, Stories, and the main feed all utilize different algorithms and processes to tailor content for each user.
+To dig deeper into how it all works, check out the blog post here.

 Instagram Video vs. Reels